AOP-PHP/AOP/doc/Contents/chapter2.md

 ### getKindOfAdvice ###

-This will tell in wich condition your advice was launched
+This will tell in which condition your advice was launched

 *    AOP_KIND_BEFORE before a given call, may it be function, method or property access (read / write)
 *    AOP_KIND_BEFORE_METHOD before a method call (method of an object)